anundermone/RSD/README.md

 ### Watch mode

-To run the website locally in watch mode, run:
+To run the website locally in watch mode, from the repository root, run:
 ```sh
 npm run watch
 ```